Parathion: Safety

 Based on animal studies, parathion is considered by the U.S. Environmental Protection Agency to be a possible human carcinogen.
 Studies show that parathion is toxic to fetuses, but does not cause birth defects.

 It is classified by the United Nations Environment Programme as a persistent organic pollutant and by the World Health Organization as Toxicity Class Ia (extremely hazardous).

-Parathion is toxic to bees, fish, birds, and other forms of wildlife.

-Protection against poisoning

-To provide the end user with a minimum standard of protection, suitable protective gloves, clothing, and a respirator with organic-vapour cartridges is normally worn.
-Industrial safety during the production process requires special ventilation and continuous measurement of air contamination in order not to exceed PEL levels, as well as careful attention to personal hygiene.
-Frequent analysis of workers' serum acetylcholinesterase activity is also helpful with regards to occupational safety, because the action of parathion is cumulative.
-Also, both atropine and memantine have been used as a specific antidote.